Skip to Content

 Step 1.
 Preheat oven to 400 degrees and line a standard muffin tin with 12 paper liners or spray with non-stick spray.

 Step 2.
-In a large bowl, whisk together the gluten free flour, xanthan gum, granulated sugar, baking soda, salt, cinnamon, nutmeg, and allspice.
+Then, in a large mixing bowl, whisk together the gluten free flour, xanthan gum, granulated sugar, baking soda, salt, cinnamon, nutmeg, and allspice.
 Then set aside.

 Step 3.
-In a medium bowl, whisk together the brown sugar, eggs, apple cider, oil, and vanilla extract.
+Meanwhile, in a medium bowl, whisk together the brown sugar, eggs, apple cider, oil, and vanilla extract.

 Step 4.
 Pour the wet ingredients into the dry ingredients and mix until just combined.
 Mix in the apples.